Rarely has a game revolved around the potential debut of a 17-year old as much as it did when England played Australia in 2003.

 After Villa, he joined Manchester City in 2005 but was then bizarrely sold to Turkish club Ankaragucu where his arrival was greeted like the second coming.
 After failing to settle in Turkey, Vassell returned to England with Leicester City in 2010 but retired in January 2016.

 Striker: Francis Jeffers

 Much like Rooney, Jeffers was a hot young talent who had emerged from the Everton youth system.
 By 2001 he had already scored 18 goals in 49 Premier League games for the Toffees and was snapped up by Arsenal.
 His solitary England cap came during his time with the Gunners and despite scoring against Australia he was never recalled.

 Jeffers flopped at Arsenal and was then loaned back to Everton in 2004 before going on the play for Charlton, Blackburn, Ipswich, Sheffield Wednesday, Rangers, Newcastle Jets, Motherwell, Floriana (in Malta of all places!) and Accrington Stanley.

-He retired in 2013 and spent time working as a coach in the Everton academy.
+He retired in 2013 and is now working as a coach in the Everton academy.

 Striker: Wayne Rooney

 When compared to his teammates on that night, Wayne Rooney has had a far more successful career than any of them combined.
 Much of the hype before the Australia game was focused on Rooney and the fact that he might just become the youngest England player to feature since James Prinsep in 1879.

 Sure enough, Rooney came on in the second half and made a few impressive touches, which was enough to get recalled for future games.
 In September of 2003, Rooney became England’s all-time youngest scorer when he netted against Macedonia but he would lose the youngest player title to Theo Walcott, who bested him by just 36 days in 2006.